 Were you skeptical of how you would be perceived by everyone like your family, friends, especially that you are in school?

 To be honest, I come from a family where everyone respects each other’s opinion.
 My parents support my dream, if I love something they will not stop me from exploring it.
-They will actually guide me through It by giving me advices and be there for me.
+They will actually guide me through It by giving me advice and be there for me.
 They are only concern about me being on the right path.
 They know who they raise so, they weren’t as worried.
 Whatever I want to do they give me the green light to do so.
-I was not worried of how people would perceived me.
+I was not worried about how people would be perceived me.
 My thing is I am doing it for me before doing it for anyone else.
 Plus, I wouldn’t allow this to make me quit school, I believe I can do both.

 What do you think makes you different from the other rappers in Haiti?
 How would you like the people to see you?

 Every rapper in Haiti is different from one another because they are different people.
 They are all inspired by different things.
 Each of us are on a different mission.
 So that’s why I’m different than them.
 I want to bring something completely different than what everyone else is bringing.
 I hope that my colleagues will see me as I see them.
 Respect me for who I am.
 I am who I am, I don’t intend on changing the person that I am too pleased anyone.
 With me what you see is what you get.

 How would you describe Baky Popilè style (clothing wise)?

 When it comes to dressing Baky is different.
 I know that my body love certain type of clothes.
 If I put something on, you best believe that everyone is going to fall for it.
 I don’t like anything complicated, I am a very simple guy.
 I love to be different.
 I like when I walk somewhere that people know I’m an artist.

 I see that you have some really powerful songs, but one of my favorites is ” Sikatris” Avec Ti Joe Zenny.
 I always wonder if Sikatris was based on a true story.
 Is it?